DokimiCU/Exile/mods/mapgen/README.txt

 Forests & Woodlands:
 --------------------
 Easy part of the map.
 Abundant resources, shelter, and food.
-A place of peace and calm.
+A place of peace and calm, or mystery and enchantment.

 Wetlands:
 ---------